turingschool/front-end-curriculum/projects/jet-fuel.md

 When I follow a service shortened URL
 Then I expect to be redirected to the original URL

-Given that I am an anonymous user of the sytem
+Given that I am an anonymous user of the system
 When I visit the site
 Then I expect to see URLs sorted by popularity
 And I expect to see URLs sorted by how recently they were added